A Place Just for Kids

 The NICU Nook

-Opened in 2010, the Abby’s Nook located in Miami Valley Hospital’s Neonatal Intensive Care Unit provides a dedicated space for children with siblings in the NICU.
+Opened in 2010, Abby’s Nook, located in Miami Valley Hospital’s Neonatal Intensive Care Unit, provides a dedicated space for children with siblings in the NICU.
 The cozy, kid-friendly environment includes children’s furniture and a reading activity area.

 The Story “Come and enjoy a delightful book when you relax in Abby’s Nook…”